CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: CHAOS Challenge

 \subsection{Annotations for reference segmentation}

 All 2D slices were labeled manually by three different radiology experts who have 10, 12, and 28 years of experience, respectively.
 The final shapes of the reference segmentations were decided by majority voting.
 Also, in some extraordinary situations such as when inferior vena cava (IVC) is accepted as a part of the liver, experts have made joint decisions.
-In CHAOS, voxels belong to IVC were excluded unless they are not completely inside of the liver.
-Although this handcrafted annotation process has taken a significant amount of time, it was preferred to create a consistent and consensus-based ground truth image series.
+In CHAOS, voxels that belong to IVC were excluded unless they are not completely inside the liver.
+Although this handcrafted annotation process has taken a \emre{considerable} amount of time, it was \lk{carried out} to create a consistent and consensus-based ground truth image series.